KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 `--reconfigure`
 Run `cmake` (for KDE modules) or `configure` (for Qt) again, without cleaning the build directory.
-You should not normally have to specify this, as kdesrc-build will detect when you change the relevant options and automatically re-run the build setup.
+You should not normally have to specify this, as kde-builder will detect when you change the relevant options and automatically re-run the build setup.
 This option is implied if `--refresh-build` is used.